kragen/dercuano/markdown/rsync-message-base.md

-this through a centralized bulletin board or a shared broadcast medium like thinnet, you want to achieve it via some potentially complex and changing topology of interconnected network nodes (originally, "gateways"; nowadays sometimes "routers").
+this through a centralized bulletin board or a shared broadcast medium like thinnet, you want to achieve it via some potentially complex and changing topology of interconnected network nodes (originally, “gateways”; nowadays sometimes “routers”).

-(For the time being I will ignore the questions of multiple channels, unicast messages as well as broadcast, whether the subscribers and the publishers are the same set, whether there are some security requirements on their membership, and whether there's some kind of need for load-balancing or "sharding" for performance.)
+(For the time being I will ignore the questions of multiple channels, unicast messages as well as broadcast, whether the subscribers and the publishers are the same set, whether there are some security requirements on their membership, and whether there’s some kind of need for load-balancing or “sharding” for performance.)

 The obvious thing to try is for each node to send each message it receives to all of the other nodes to which it is connected.
-So if you have the topology A -- B -- C -- D; B -- E, then if node A sends a message, it will arrive at node B, which will forward it to nodes C and E; node C will then forward it to node D; and we're done.
+So if you have the topology A -- B -- C -- D; B -- E, then if node A sends a message, it will arrive at node B, which will forward it to nodes C and E; node C will then forward it to node D; and we’re done.
 This simple flooding approach has one main problem: first, any cycle in the connectivity graph will produce an infinite number of copies of every message.